 You will need to pop into your nearest Post Office branch, or contact the Royal Mail.
 Full details on how to re-direct your post can be found on the Post Office website.

 Please do not leave your keys with anyone other than Target Properties; otherwise there is a chance they could be lost or returned late, resulting in charges and deductions from your deposit.
-Clearly mark your name on an envelope and pop your keys into it, securely seal the envelope and post it through the office door (do not write the property address on the envelope).
+Clearly mark your name on an envelope and pop your keys into it, securely seal the envelope and post it through the office door.
 A member of staff will collect it the next working day.
 If you are posting your keys to the office, please ensure you use tracked/recorded delivery.
 You will be responsible if they arrive late or are lost in the post.

 Don’t worry, no proof is required.
 We will ensure all the bills have been paid.